 Mabel Dodge Luhan, whose generosity helped so many artists relocate to Taos,

 Fechin felt at home in Taos, as it felt to him like the Russian Caucasus.

-He had a lifelong fascination with all Native peoples.
+Having a lifelong fascination with all Native peoples,

-He saw the Natives as having the same spirit worldwide.
+He saw the Indigenous Natives as having the same human spirit worldwide.